Ronaldo and Pirlo facing uncertain futures after Juventus' shock Champions League exit to Porto | Goal.com

 Ronaldo, to his credit, was involved in the equaliser, laying the ball off for Chiesa, who finished emphatically into the top-right corner of the Porto net.

-And one wonders now whether it will be his last in the Champions League for Juve...
+And one wonders now whether it will prove his last in the Champions League for Juve...